Adyen/adyen-sap-customer-checkout/README.md

 **<span style="color:red">With version 1.1.0 and later</span>**

-Certificates are now automatically provided by the plugin with the certificates that were released by adyen at the day of the plugin release.
+The plugin now automatically provides certificates with the certificates that were released by adyen at the day of the plugin release.
 The plugin will automatically create a java keystore file in CCOs AP folder.

 You can also define a different path to the java keystore containing the adyen certificates as well as a different password with the two new plugin properties: